Current 10-Year Mortgage Rates

 Are 10-year mortgage rates going up or down?

-Rates for 10-year mortgages tend to be considerably lower than rates for mortgages with longer terms.
-So if you can afford the higher payments attached, a 10-year mortgage might be a great way to access lower interest rates.
+10-year mortgage rates tend to be considerably lower than rates for mortgages with longer terms, although usually they will move up and down in tandem with 30-year rates.
+So if you can afford the higher payments attached, a 10-year mortgage might be a great way to access even lower interest rates.

 Read our mortgage interest rates forecast to help you understand how current rates can affect your homebuying decisions.